-The EU recently agreed that 11.5 billion euros, just over 117 billion kronor, can be applied for through a green fund to facilitate the transition to more sustainable electricity production.
-European countries that still operate coal-fired power plants to meet electricity needs have the right to apply for funding, writes the solar energy magazine PV Magazine.
+The EU recently agreed that €11.5 billion, just over SEK 117 billion, will be available to apply for through a green fund to facilitate the transition to more sustainable electricity production.
+European countries that still operate coal-fired power plants to meet their electricity needs are eligible to apply for funding, according to solar energy magazine PV Magazine.

 Will lead to further investments

-The hope is that the green fund will contribute to the member states investing between 25-30 billion euros in the transition to green energy.
+The hope is that the green fund will help member states invest between €25-30 billion in the transition to green energy.